Cryyyystal/Analysis-of-Yelp-Review-for-Chipotle-Mexican-Grill/README.md

 In this project, I aim to apply several natural language processing tools to analyze reviews of Chipotle Mexican Grill on Yelp from 2005 to 2018 to discover improvement rooms and propose suggestions for Chipotle.

+**Database**

+I merge the “business” table and the “review” table in Yelp Challenge Dataset, and extract Chipotle’s information.
+There are 9590 reviews of Chipotle in total.

+Yelp Challenge Dataset is an open source dataset so that you can easily follow my analysis procedure if you are interested.
+The link is here: https://www.yelp.com/dataset/challenge

 **Structure**

 Exploratory Data Analysis